lanl/tardigrade-asp/README.rst

 C++ Libraries
 =============

+    **NOTE**

-    **NOTE: Non-admin installations for Eigen and Boost are no longer required.** This project is built and deployed against C++ libraries managed in Conda.
+    Non-admin installations for Eigen and Boost are no longer required.** This project is built and deployed against C++ libraries managed in Conda.
 See the Conda environment file and README discussion for non-admin environment management.

 * `Eigen <https://eigen.tuxfamily.org/dox/>`_ >= 3.3.7